-How To Create An ISO From A Bootable USB Drive In Linux - OSTechNix
+Create An ISO From A Bootable USB Drive In Linux - OSTechNix

-How To Create An ISO From A Bootable USB Drive In Linux

 We all know how to create a bootable USB drive from an ISO.
-We can create bootable USB devices using using dd command, Etcher, Popsicle, Bootiso, MultiCD and Mkusb.
+We can create bootable USB devices using dd command, Ventoy, Etcher, Popsicle, Bootiso, MultiCD and Mkusb.
 Now, we are going to do it reverse.
-Yes, In this brief tutorial, we will see how to create an ISO from a bootable USB drive that we created already.
+Yes, in this brief tutorial, we will see how to create an ISO from a bootable USB drive in Linux that we created already.
 This will be very helpful when you lost your actual ISO image and wanted to create an additional bootable drive.

+There are two ways to create an ISO from a bootable USB drive - the command line way using

+dd command and the graphical way using Gnome Disks.
+First, we will see the GUI way, which is very easy for newbies!

-Create An ISO From A Bootable USB Drive
+1. Create An ISO From A Bootable USB Drive Using GNOME Disks

-This can be easily done using GNOME Disks.
+We can easily create an ISO from an existing bootable USB drive with GNOME Disks.
 As you might already know, Gnome Disks is a graphical utility to manage disk drives and media.

-It provides the necessary utilities and applications to deal with your storage devices.
+Gnome Diska provides the necessary utilities and applications to deal with your storage devices.
 GNOME Disks comes pre-installed with all GNOME desktop Linux editions by default.
 If it is not installed by any chance, install it as shown below.

 On Arch Linux and its derivatives: